Skip to content

 Baseline value: 1.2-1.8 cpp.
 ThankYou Points are often overlooked, but they have quietly become competitive.
 The Citi Premier lets you transfer to partners at 1:1.
 Highlights:

-- Turkish Airlines Miles&Smiles: One of the best Star Alliance programs for business class to Europe and beyond.
-Round-trip business class to Europe for 63,000 miles is a standout deal.
+• Turkish Airlines Miles&Smiles: One of the best Star Alliance programs for business class to Europe and beyond.
+Turkish has historically offered standout pricing on business class awards, though their award chart sees periodic adjustments -- check current rates before transferring.

 Capital One Miles